Modeling Science Instruction

 In this 75-minute webinar with Kristen Dotti and Carolina staff, registrant will demonstrate Carolina 3D Kits that prompt students to plan and carry out several different kinds of investigations, either structured by the teacher–in order to expose an issue or question that they would be unlikely to explore on their own to those that emerge from students’ own questions.
 Demonstrations will focus on how scientific investigations may be undertaken to describe a phenomenon, or to test a theory or model for how the world works while asking questions and defining problems for further investigation.

-Products featured in the webinar:
+Products Featured in the Webinar

 Investigate the properties of water and how they affect Earth’s materials and processes.

-143725 Group Behavior and Social Insects
+Group Behavior and Social Insects

-173608 DNA Damage: Studying the Impact of UV Light
+DNA Damage: Studying the Impact of UV Light

-820103 STEM Challenge: Chemical Reaction Rockets
+Carolina STEM Challenge®: Chemical Reaction Rockets

-750046 Carolina STEM Challenge: Egg Drop
+Carolina STEM Challenge®: Egg Drop

-187902 Carolina Kits 3D® Life Science Bundles
+Carolina Kits 3D® Life Science Bundles

 Kristen Dotti